You will find the answers to the questions related to your most common machine services located here.

 Fly ash concrete has better workability and pumpability.
 It also hydrates more slowly, which reduces the heat of hydration—critical to reducing cracking in mass concrete placements.
 All of this makes fly ash concrete more durable than plain portland cement concrete.
 In addition, concrete with fly ash costs less, because fly ash is typically cheaper than cement.

 Fly ash is commonly used in concrete in replacements that are ranging from 0 to 30% by mass of total cementitious material.
 A high percentage of the cement within concrete can be replaced by Fly Ash without adversely affecting concrete properties.

-BHARATMACH (BHARAT Hydraulic) block making machines are designed to make Hydraulic Technology OR Vibro-pressed hollow blocks, Fly Ash Bricks, interlocking blocks, pavers, a variety of special products and custom made-designs.
+BHARATMACH (BHARAT Hydraulic) block making machines are designed to make Hydraulic Technology OR Vibro. compaction hollow blocks, Fly Ash Bricks, interlocking blocks, pavers, a variety of special products and custom made-designs.
 BHARATMACH interchangeable moulds are designed to meet any customers need and specifications.

 1. Same number of Fly Ash Bricks will cover more area than clay bricks.
 Fly Ash Bricks have High Fire Insulation.

 2. Due to high strength of Fly Ash Bricks, practically no breakage during transport of Fly Ash Bricks and use.